Lunch and Dinner service in the Members' Dining Room:

 The Strangers’ Dining Room was originally a Peers’ committee room, which was later transformed into a dining facility in approximately 1867, and renamed the Strangers’ Dining Room during the interwar period.
 When Parliament is in session, the room is used by Members to meet their guests and these visitors are referred to as "Strangers".

 The House of Commons is a very British affair with the promise of courteous service and top end British cuisine.
 Classic styling comes in the form of white tablecloths and political themed art-lined walls.
-High painted ceilings, huge windows that look out over the Commons Terrace and carved oak panelled walls give this dining room a sense of grandeur and political intrigue unlike any other restaurant.
+High painted ceilings, huge windows that look out over the Commons Terrace and carved oak panelled walls give these dining rooms a sense of grandeur and political intrigue unlike any other restaurant.

 Expertly crafted by our in house team of award winning chefs, the menu is effortlessly stylish and celebrates fine British cuisine, modern and refined with the focus on seasonal ingredients.